 Prior to Receiving IV sedation

-There are several steps you’ll need to take in preparation for IV sedation.
+There are several steps you’ll need to take in preparation for Dental Anesthesia.
 First, you need to inform our dentists of any medications you’re taking.
 This should be done well in advance of your planned treatment to ensure there are no dangerous drug interactions or undue risk factors.

 Smoking is discouraged prior to the sedation.
 We recommend patients cut down as much as possible or stop smoking entirely before oral surgery, as this activity can negatively impact healing.
 You must avoid smoking entirely for at least 12 hours prior to surgery.